synxty/idea/index.md

 #### 2.3.1.
 Selection Phase

 In the **Selection Phase**, players choose 3 cards from their hand, one for each type of ability, and lock them in for the **Planning Phase**.
-Simultaneously, players have the chance to swap champions from the bench with those on the board.
-This phase concludes when both players have locked their cards and selected their champions.
+Simultaneously, players have the chance to swap legends from the bench with those on the board.
+This phase concludes when both players have locked their cards and selected their legends.

-To maintain fairness, this phase is timed, and both champions and cards remain hidden from the opponent until it concludes.
+To maintain fairness, this phase is timed, and both legends and cards remain hidden from the opponent until it concludes.

 #### 2.3.2.
 Planning Phase

-During the **Planning Phase**, the champions selected in the previous phase are revealed, and players can strategically move them on their side of the board.
+During the **Planning Phase**, the legends selected in the previous phase are revealed, and players can strategically move them on their side of the board.
 Players can also select the cards to be played and their cast order, always considering their energy cost.
-This phase concludes when both players have locked in their champions positions and cards choices.
+This phase concludes when both players have locked in their legends positions and cards choices.

 To maintain fairness, this phase is timed, and cards remain hidden from the opponent until it concludes.

 #### 2.3.3.
 Battle Phase

-In the **Battle Phase**, the battlefield ignites with combat as champions unleash their abilities.
-The order in which the abilities are cast is determined by the **Speed** of the champions to cast them.
-The champion with the highest **Speed** casts their abilities first, followed by the champion with the second-highest **Speed**, and so on.
+In the **Battle Phase**, the battlefield ignites with combat as legends unleash their abilities.
+The order in which the abilities are cast is determined by the **Speed** of the legends to cast them.
+The legend with the highest **Speed** casts their abilities first, followed by the legend with the second-highest **Speed**, and so on.
 There are some nuances to this:

-- When champions of the same team share identical **Speed**, the order is determined by the cards' cast order selected in the previous phase.
+- When legends of the same team share identical **Speed**, the order is determined by the cards' cast order selected in the previous phase.
-- For champions set to cast more than one ability, the order is determined by the cards' cast order selected in the previous phase.
+- For legends set to cast more than one ability, the order is determined by the cards' cast order selected in the previous phase.
-- If a champion has the same **Speed** as an enemy champion the cast order is randomly determined.
+- If a legend has the same **Speed** as an enemy legend the cast order is randomly determined.

 While abilities are being cast, player's energy bars are updated accordingly.
 As there can be energy manipulation from the abilities, it's not guaranteed that all abilities will be cast.
 If a player doesn't have enough energy to cast an ability, that ability is skipped.

-This phase concludes when all champions have cast their abilities.
+This phase concludes when all legends have cast their abilities.

 ### 2.4.
 Endgame

-After the **Battle Phase** concludes, defeated champions are removed from the board and sent to the graveyard.
-A champion is declared defeated when their **Health** reaches 0.
+After the **Battle Phase** concludes, defeated legends are removed from the board and sent to the graveyard.
+A legend is declared defeated when their **Health** reaches 0.

-The game ends when one of the players has no champions remaining on the board or on the bench.
-The player with at least one champion remaining is declared the winner.
+The game ends when one of the players has no legends remaining on the board or on the bench.
+The player with at least one legend remaining is declared the winner.

 ## 3. Characters Attributes